East German football league system

-The football league system of the German Democratic Republic (GDR, German: Deutsche Demokratische Republik or DDR) existed from 1949 until shortly after German reunification in 1991.
+The East German football league system existed from 1949 until shortly after German reunification in 1991.

 Structure

-For most of its history, competitive GDR football was divided into three tiers.
-The Oberliga was founded in 1949, and served as GDR football's highest tier of competition throughout the country's existence.
+For most of its history, competitive football of East Germany (GDR) was divided into three tiers.
+The DDR-Oberliga was founded in 1949, and served as GDR football's highest tier of competition throughout the country's existence.

-The Liga was founded in 1950 as the GDR's second tier of competitive football.
+The DDR-Liga was founded in 1950 as the GDR's second tier of competitive football.
 Between 1950 and 1954, Liga clubs were divided into geographical sub-divisions.
 In 1955, the Liga switched to a single division format, before reverting to geography-based sub-divisions in 1962.

 Between 1952 and 1954, and from 1963 until 1990, the third tier of GDR competitive football consisted of several district leagues known as Bezirksliga.
 The boundaries of these Bezirksligen corresponded to each of the GDR's administrative divisions, with clubs assigned according to their location.
 In 1955, a single division known as the II.
 Liga was introduced, supplanting the various Bezirksligen as the GDR's third tier of competitive football and transforming the latter into fourth tier competitions.
 However, in 1963 the II.
 Liga was abolished, and the Bezirksligen were restored to third tier status.

 In order to facilitate re-integration into a unified German league system, a one-off reorganisation of East German leagues was implemented for the 1990–91 season.
 This reorganisation saw the Bezirksligen once again relegated to fourth tier status, with the third tier consisted of four new divisions corresponding to the regions of Brandenburg, Saxony, Saxony-Anhalt, and Thuringia.

 Below the Bezirksliga level, several county competitions known as the Bezirksklasse, Kreisliga and Kreisklasse took place.